The City Beautiful (novel): Reception

 The New York Public Library included The City Beautiful on its Best Books for Teens 2021 list.
 Kirkus Reviews described the book as "slow-moving but compelling", and praised the combination of a detailed historical setting with fantasy elements.
 In a review for the Jewish Book Council, Sascha Lamb praises the depiction of different levels of Jewish religious observance among the characters, and how the novel affirms both Alter's religious observance and his self-acceptance as queer.
 Lamb considers it a standout in the small but growing field of Jewish fantasy.
 In The Bulletin of the Center for Children's Books, April Spisak describes Alter as a "sympathetic and compelling protagonist".
 An NPR review by Caitlin Paxson highlights how the darkness of the story (such as the emotional scars of the characters) "makes it all the more moving".

 Awards and nominations

 The City Beautiful won the young adult category of the Sydney Taylor Book Award.
-It was a finalist in the World Fantasy Award for best novel, and in the young adult categories for the National Jewish Book Award and the Lambda Literary Award.
+It was a finalist in the World Fantasy Award—Novel, and in the young adult categories for the National Jewish Book Award and the Lambda Literary Award.
+The City Beautiful was also a finalist for the Cybils Award and nominated for the South Carolina YA Book Award.

+Publication history

+The City Beautiful has been translated into Spanish, and has been recorded as an audiobook narrated by Maxwell Glick.

 Sequel

-In As of June 2022, Polydoros announced that a sequel to The City Beautiful—told from Frankie's point of view and set in 1894—is set to be published in the autumn of 2024.
+In As of June 2022, Polydoros announced that a sequel to The City Beautiful—told from Frankie's point of view and set in 1894—is set to be published in the autumn of 2025.